Pearse13/clarity-app/roadmap.md

 4. OpenAI API integration for text transformation
 5. Environment configuration for development and production
 6. Sentry integration for error tracking and monitoring
-7. Vercel deployment for frontend and backend
+7. Vercel deployment for frontend, Railway deployment for backend

 ## 2. Authentication System
 1. Auth0 Core Setup ✓